Financial-Times/dotcom-page-kit/docs/guides/extending-webpack-and-babel.md

 }
 ```

-The problem is that it is possible that the `resolve` property does not actually exist on the core webpack config.
+The problem is that it is possible that the `resolve` property does not actually exist on the webpack config that is supplied to the handler function.
 To accommodate for this, the plugin could be declared as follow:

 ```js
 export default ({ on }) => {